phastmike/avr-ham-repeater/README.md

 The C code has comments that better explain the implementation and most parameters are exposed as definitions that can be edited and then recompiled.

+### Implementation

+The new firmware implements the following:

+- TOT Time out timer (3 min.)
+- on TOT enter beep burst with rx audio mute
+- TOT penalty of 1 sec.
+No RX can happen for 1 sec. to disable TOT
+- while in time out, transmit "TOT" in Morse, every 5 sec.
+- on TOT leave transmit "K" in morse
+- 10 min.
+Voice ID (ISD)
+- when reaching ID time, the last 6 sec must be without any rx (ID wait)
+- every hour, after the voice ID, the callsign is also sent in morse

 ### Build the firware